ESD Michigan Regional Future City Competition

 Who can participate?

 The Michigan Regional Future City Competition is open to Michigan students in grades 6th, 7th, and 8th who are from the same school, a home school environment (a Home School Affidavit form will need to be completed), or are members of a nationally, regionally, or state recognized youth-focused organization, such as the Boy or Girl Scouts; Boys and Girls Clubs; 4-H, etc. The competition is team-based and each team consists of at least three students, an educator and a volunteer mentor.
 A team can include an entire class or as few as three students.
+4th and 5th grade students are welcome to participate in the Regional Competition however they are not eligible to advance to the National finals in Washington D.C.

 Does Future City Align With National Standards?